 As you can see, we’ve still got some empty space because as I can already tell, more changes are coming our way.
 With a kid, they always are.

 Have you ever noticed how one false move can change the course of your entire day or even your week?
 Not putting together a grocery list causes you to forget stuff from the store, causing you to order take out, causing you to waste food and money.
 Or not folding the last load of laundry slows up the rest of the wash for the day.
-Some days it feels like this:
+Some days it feels like dominoes tumbling, one after another.

 For me, it was not having enough “me” time during the day.
 I would wake up, get ready for the day, take the kid to school, go to work, pick the kid up, prep dinner, hang out with friends or husband, then finally go to bed.
 Not getting my alone time could bring my entire week to a halt.
 I’d be cranky and short with my family.
 I could feel it coming on.
 I knew the exact cause.
 And I did nothing to change it.